p-slash/cosmopower-slim/README.md

-This is the slim version of [CosmoPower](https://github.com/alessiospuriomancini/cosmopower) that requires only numpy and numba.
+This is the slim version of [CosmoPower](https://github.com/alessiospuriomancini/cosmopower) that requires only numpy.
 Tensorflow dependencies are removed.
 Please cite the original work.

 # Citation